-Docents for the High Museum of Art typically have a background in education or similar fields.
-They share a strong sense of camaraderie, and enjoy the personal enrichment that comes through the academic training they receive and the pleasure in passing their knowledge along to others.
-We are currently seeking applications for docents who would serve on weekends and evenings.
+Docents for the High Museum of Art are passionate about art education and are comfortable engaging with the public.
+They share a strong sense of camaraderie and enjoy the personal enrichment that comes through the academic training they receive and the pleasure of learning from and passing along their knowledge to others.

 At this time, we are not actively recruiting docents.
 Please check back periodically for updates.
 For general questions about the docent program, please contact Margaret Wilkerson, Coordinator of Education Volunteers, email@example.com